scheinerman/Bijections.jl/README.md

 julia> b[2] = "bye"
 "bye"
 ```
-Notice, however, that is we add a new key with a value that already
+Notice, however, that if we add a new key with a value that already
 exists in the `Bijection` an error ensues:
 ```julia
 julia> b[3] = "hello"